manpanmanpan/manpanmanpan.github.io/_posts/2019-3-7-Decision Tree.md

 ![image](https://github.com/manpanmanpan/manpanmanpan.github.io/blob/master/img/1552342459(1).jpg?raw=true)

+#### Advantages and Disadvantages of Trees

+▲ Easier to explain
+▲ More closely mirror humanndecision-making
+▲ Trees can be displayed graphically, and are easily interpreted ▲ Trees can easily handle qualitative predictors without the need to create dummy variables

+▼ Unfortunately, trees generally do not have the same level of predictive accuracy as some of the other regression and classification approaches
+▼ Additionally, trees can be very non-robust.
+A small change in the data can cause a large change in the final estimated tree

 ## 2. Bagging

 We bootstrap, by taking repeated samples from the (single) training data set.
 In this approach we generate B different bootstrapped training data sets.
-We then train our method on the bth bootstrapped training set in order to get $\hat{f}^{*b}(x)$, and finally average all the predictions, to obtain:
+We then train our method on the $b_th$ bootstrapped training set in order to get $\hat{f}^{*b}(x)$, and finally average all the predictions, to obtain:

 $$ \hat{f_{bag}(x)} = \frac{1}{B}\sum_{b=1}^B\hat{f}^{*b}(x) $$

 This is called bagging.
+Each tree is built on a bootstrap data set, independent of the other trees.
+The number of trees B is not a critical parameter with bagging; Using a very large value of B will **not lead to overfitting**.

 ### 2.2 Out-of-Bag Error Estimation